More to Lose Than Their Chains: Class Rule and the Problem of Worker Ambivalence

 1. Capitalist Class Societies Are Maturing, Not Declining

-For roughly 150 years, most of the left has repeated some version of the claim that capitalism is "in decline."[2]
+For well over a century, most of the left has repeated some version of the claim that capitalism is "in decline."[2]
 This has gone largely unchallenged, despite encouraging wishful thinking and complacency in equal measure.
 The working class certainly made serious attempts to overthrow capitalist rule in the past century, and came closer than most people now realize.
 But those attempts failed, and the organizations and splinter factions that survived have done far too little to analyze why they failed — preferring, in most cases, to keep waiting for the next crisis to do the work for them.
 Our base assumption should be that capitalist class societies are still maturing, and that the ruling classes have spent the past century getting much better at absorbing and neutralizing challenges to their rule.

 Consider the broad trajectory.
 From the late nineteenth century onward, and with increasing force after 1917, mass organizing and the existence of a socialist movement with state power generated enormous pressure on ruling classes to make concessions.
 Workers' organizations built mutual aid networks, cooperative housing, educational institutions, and health funds; states, under pressure, expanded public provision — social safety nets, public transportation, affordable housing, universal education — partly as genuine concessions, partly to channel demands into forms they could control.
 These gains strengthened the working class and made it easier to refuse unsafe and particularly exploitative conditions.
 For decades, the propertied classes could do little about this — the class was too well-organized, and an unprecedented economic boom (fueled by postwar reconstruction and cheap energy) underwrote its confidence.[3]